TwinFan/XPMP2/docs/Matching.md

    exactly matching aircraft with wrong livery)
 9. ICAO aircraft type designator - like A320, A388, B738, B741, C172, MD82, ..
 10. Related operator group - see above, groups similar-looking airlines like EIN for EUK
-11. ICAO airline / operator - like AAL, AFR, BAW, DLH, SWA, WJA, ...
+11. ICAO airline / operator - like AAL, AFR, BAW, DLH, SWA, WJA, ... -OR- does the Call Sign *begin with* the `<operator>` code as per xsb\_aircraft.txt `MATCHES` definition
 12. Special Livery

 The better a potential CSL model matches with the passed-in parameters